Renato Rocha (bassist): Career

 Rocha's first band was Gestapo, which alongside him was also composed of Lulu Gouveia, Joãozinho Viradinha (who later became a gospel singer) and Judas.
 Concomitantly he was also a member of Smegma and Hosbond Kama.
 In 1981 he formed Dents Kents, alongside Fred (vocals), future Plebe Rude member Jander Bilaphra (drums) and Feijão (electric guitar).
 The band broke up the following year.

 In late 1984 he was invited to join Legião Urbana as bassist, after Renato Russo was unable to record his bass parts for their then-upcoming self-titled debut album after a suicide attempt in which he tried to slash his wrists.
 Rocha then became a full member of the band, and was also featured on the band's two subsequent albums, Dois and Que País É Este.

 Rocha left Legião Urbana in 1989, prior to the recording sessions of As Quatro Estações.
 In an interview given years later, he claimed that he was abruptly fired by Renato Russo, who told him, after leaving an elevator: "You're out of my band".
 Dado Villa-Lobos would later elaborate that the real reason of Rocha's ousting was his alcoholism, and other behavioral problems.
 He temporarily returned to Legião in 1997, to help finish work on the album Uma Outra Estação, which was suddenly left unfinished due to Renato Russo's death the year before; he was credited as a guest musician on the album's opening track, "Riding Song".

 After his tenure with Legião Urbana Rocha briefly played for bands Cartilage and Solana Star.
 Cartilage reportedly managed to release two extended plays prior to their demise.
 By the late 1990s/early to mid-2000s Rocha had disappeared from the public eye.

 Financial problems and death

 On 25 March 2012, RecordTV's electronic journal Domingo Espetacular reported that Rocha was living in squalor in the streets of Rio de Janeiro.
 He claimed to have had troubles with alcoholism and drug abuse, and that his royalties from Legião Urbana were not enough for him to make a living.
 During his final years of life he was interned at a rehabilitation clinic in Cotia, São Paulo, thanks to the efforts of Renato Russo's son Giuliano Manfredini.

 On 22 February 2015, Rocha died following a sudden cardiac arrest at the age of 53.
-He was staying with a female friend at an hotel room in Guarujá since 19 February.
+He was staying with a female friend at a hotel room in Guarujá since 19 February.
 He was buried two days later at the Cemitério Memorial Parque Paulista in Embu das Artes.